cciw-uk/cciw.co.uk/docs/security.rst

 Data protection and privacy
 ---------------------------

-The web master is responsible for understanding relevant data protection and privacy laws, including GDPR, and implementing processes that abide by relevant laws and fit CCiW's way of working.
+The webmasters are responsible for understanding relevant data protection and privacy laws, including GDPR, and implementing processes that abide by relevant laws and fit CCiW's way of working.